thednainus/Bayesian_tutorial/README.md

 Directory `JC69/` contains the MCMC tutorial to calculate the molecular distance under the JC69 model.
 The directory contains three files.
 File `mcmc.JCd.R` contains the main R code with exercises.
 File `mcmc.JCrt.R` contains the solution to exercise 7 in the previous file.
 File `BayesianMCMC-JC.pdf` contains a more detailed explanation of the theory used in the tutorial.

 Directory `K80/` contains the MCMC tutorial to calculate the molecular distance and the ts/tv ratio under the K80 model.
 The tutorial is similar to the JC69 one, but focusing on a two parameter MCMC instead.
 File `mcmc.K80.R` contains the main R code.
-File `BayesianMCMC-K80.pdf` contains a detailed step-by-step explanation of the R code.
-The pdf file is the same as the webpage at:
+A detailed step-by-step explanation of the R code is given at:

 https://thednainus.wordpress.com/2017/03/03/tutorial-bayesian-mcmc-phylogenetics-using-r/